Here's what's in the House Democrats' stimulus relief plan

-House Democrats were busy last week advancing a wide range of coronavirus relief provisions, all part of President Joe Biden's $1.9 trillion stimulus package.
+A key House committee on Friday released the Democrats' massive coronavirus relief package, pulling together President Joe Biden's stimulus proposal into a 591-page bill.

-This coming week, the House Budget Committee will assemble a final bill based off the measures approved by at least nine committees.
-Most of them -- but not all -- adhere closely to what Biden outlined in his proposal last month.
+The House Budget Committee is expected to consider the legislation, which is based off measures approved by at least nine committees, on Monday.
+Most of them -- but not all -- adhere closely to what Biden outlined in his $1.9 trillion relief proposal last month.

 The full House may pass the legislation as soon as next week, but it could face hurdles in the Senate, where Democrats can't afford to lose a single member of their party thanks to the 50-50 split in the chamber.
 Already, two Democrats -- Sens.
 Kyrsten Sinema of Arizona and Joe Manchin of West Virginia -- have voiced opposition to one element of the plan, raising the federal minimum wage to $15 an hour.